Understanding Premarital Counseling: A Guide for Couples

 Stonewalling

-Premarital counseling provides couples with the opportunity to develop effective communication skills while enhancing the existing foundation of trust to ensure the marriage remains supportive and satisfying for years to come.
-Like the overall approach to couples counseling, the approach to premarital counseling has evolved substantially to include research-based methods including:
+Premarital counseling equips couples with effective communication skills.
+It enhances the existing foundation of trust, ensuring that the marriage remains supportive and satisfying for years.
+The approach to premarital counseling has evolved to include research-based methods, such as:

 What the Sessions Are Like

-A typical premarital counseling session will be about fifty to sixty minutes in length.
-Each session will require the participation of both partners and the therapist.
-The first session is usually spent building a relationship with your new counselor.
-They will ask you about the history of your relationship and why you’ve decided to spend your life together.
-You will set goals for what you hope to accomplish across sessions.
+A typical premarital counseling session lasts about fifty to sixty minutes.
+Both partners and the therapist participate in each session.
+The first session usually focuses on building a relationship with your counselor.
+They will ask about your relationship history and why you plan to spend your life together.
+You will also set goals for what you hope to achieve during the sessions.

-At some point in the program, your therapist may want to spend some time talking to each partner individually.
-During these individual sessions, you will give your counselor more information about yourself.
-The counselor may be interested in your familial background and how you learned to interact and communicate with your original caretakers, as this will give insight into your preferred communication style.
+At some point, your therapist may want to speak with each partner individually.
+This allows you to provide more information about yourself.
+The counselor may inquire about your familial background and how you learned to communicate with your original caretakers.
+This insight helps them understand your preferred communication style.

-Some counselors may ask you to take a questionnaire.
-A common questionnaire used in marriage counseling is the Gottman Relationship Checkup.
-It will give your counselor a snapshot of what is going on in different areas of the relationship like friendship, intimacy, sex, conflict, finances, and parenting.
-Your counselor will talk through the results with your questionnaire and provide tips and tools to help you improve in any areas of concern.
-Each session will build on the last and offer opportunities to practice essential skills necessary for a successful marriage.
+Some counselors may ask you to complete a questionnaire.
+A common one used in marriage counseling is the Gottman Relationship Checkup.
+This tool provides a snapshot of various aspects of your relationship, such as friendship, intimacy, conflict, finances, and parenting.
+Your counselor will discuss the results with you and offer tips to improve any areas of concern.
+Each session builds on the last, providing opportunities to practice essential skills for a successful marriage.

-Questions about your upbringing and lifestyle are common in the first few sessions.
-Your therapist will also dig deeper into the way you and your partner relate to each other.
+During your sessions, your counselor will ask various questions.
+These may cover your sex life, relationship stability, conflict resolution approaches, and how you bond with each other.
+Questions about your upbringing and lifestyle are common in the initial sessions.
+Your therapist will also delve deeper into how you and your partner relate.

 How do you and your partner communicate?